 Does your computer keep freezing all the time recently?
 If the answer is yes, don’t worry.
 While this can be a quite frustrating issue, it is often not hard to fix at all…

 How to fix computer keeps freezing

-Here are a few methods that have helped other users resolve their computer keeps freezing in Windows 10/8/7 problem.
-You may not have to try all of them; just work your way down until you find the one that works for you.
+Here are 8 fixes that have helped other users resolve the computer freezing problem.
+You may not have to try them all; just work your way down until you find the one that works for you.

 - Check your mouse and keyboard

 - Move your computer to a cooler place